 * Minors without a Greek ID, passport or similar document must have their parents/guardians register their identity.

-b) Foreign nationals/immigrants/tourists must present the SIM card and one of the following:
+b) Foreign nationals/immigrants/tourists must present the SIM card and ONE of the following:

 – Passport